 Dr Tracey Wond

-Position: Chair of College Research Committee (College of Business) Programme Leader of Professional Doctorates (Business) Senior Lecturer (Business)
+Position: Chair of College Research Committee (College of Business, Law and Social Sciences) Programme Leader of Professional Doctorates (Business) Senior Lecturer (Business)

 Department: Derby Business School

 Subject area: Executive Education and Professional Development